 This project will design and construct an initial network of neighborhood greenways for walking and biking across Bend.

-Neighborhood greenway is a term used by many cities across the country to describe a local street that serves as a more comfortable and safe route for walking and biking than nearby busier streets.
-Proposed improvements include signs, pavement markings, and traffic calming (such as speed humps) to slow and discourage cut through traffic.
-These streets will still be open to auto traffic with access to homes and businesses unaffected.
-People walking, biking, and driving will continue to share the street as is the case today.
+Neighborhood Greenway is a term used by many cities across the country to describe a route for walking and bicycling that is more comfortable than nearby busier streets.
+Proposed improvements include signs, pavement markings, and limited traffic calming such as stop sign changes, speed humps, and traffic circles.
+These streets remain open to auto traffic with access to homes and businesses unaffected.
+People walking, bicycling, and driving will continue to share the street as is the case today.

 - Provide safer connections – Many people are already walking and biking along these streets and even more may feel more comfortable with the addition of a small amount of signs, pavement markings, and traffic calming

 - Reduce cut through traffic and speeds – Traffic calming will help make the streets less attractive to drivers trying to avoid other nearby main streets.
 However, these streets will not be closed to auto traffic.